 |Winter Wolves of Greater Yellowstone:||Photography||20 Feb - 26 Feb 2016||Places Available|

 - The solar cycle that creates the aurora borealis is at its apogee, this is the best moment for eleven years to see the Lights.

 - Our location is right underneath the Auroral Oval - the ring of peak aurora activity that encircles the Arctic region.

-- The programme is timed to coincide with a new moon, ensuring the least lunar light pollution possible and statistically March is one of the best months to see the aurora.
+- The programme is timed to coincide with a new moon, ensuring the least lunar light pollution possible and statistically this is the best time of year to see the aurora.
 However, with eight hours of daylight, we’ll have time for daytime activities and photography too.

 We will stay with a Norwegian family on a little known and rarely visited island of outstanding natural beauty and wildlife diversity in the district of Hamarøy.
 Ideally we will be up late at night and so after a leisurely start each day, we will explore the local area, photographing wildlife and landscapes, learning about local culture and the indigenous Sami people and trying our hand at a spot of fishing.